Heisenberg scaling in optical magnetometry with measurement-induced correlations as a quantum resource: Semiclassical model

-Within the semiclassical approach, the light-matter interaction for a single atom is assumed to be independent of the other atoms.
-In Appendix \ref{sec:masterEquation}, we deploy a Markovian quantum-trajectory method to derive a master equation, which guarantees microscopic consistency of quantum information constraints for the light-matter interaction of each individual atom.
-In the large detuning regime $\epsilon-\omega_{\text{P}}\gg \gamma$, the master equation of a single atom can be adiabatically projected to the ground-state manifold, which eventually reads
+where $\rho_m $ denotes the density matrix of atom $m$.
+To describe the interaction with the photonic field, we deploy a Markovian quantum-trajectory method to derive a master equation, which guarantees microscopic consistency of quantum information constraints for each individual atom.
+We then extend this formalism with the Maxwell-Bloch theory in a semiclassical fashion to predict the mean and the variance of the measurement statistics of the probe field after interaction with the full atomic ensemble as shown in Appendix~\ref{sec:app:semiclassicalModel}. }